VRHIKKY/VketCloudSDK_Documents/docs/hs/hs_class_item.en.md

 `public Vector3 GetPos()`

 Get the local position of Item.
+If this Item is inside a VKC Item Activity, the obtained value will be the coordinates relative to the VKC Item Activity.

 ??? note "Available object types for this method"
     - [VKC Item Activity](../VKCComponents/VKCItemActivity.md)